P ≠ NP Proof

 03. string E := “x1 Ù ((Øx1 Ù x10) Ú Ø(x1 Ù Ø(x10 Ú x11) Ù Øx1))”;

-// any Boolean formula of length m can be placed here and the number of
+// any Boolean formula of length m can be placed herein and the number

-variables in it can be determined in time P(m), naturally, where m = O(n log n) – which
+of variables in it can be determined in time P(m), naturally, where m = O(n log n) – which implies that

 04. return(Satisfier(E, input));